Get news, updates, & event Info delivered right to your inbox:

 7. Avenue of the Giants, Madagascar

-Towering above like massive pillars leading to an otherworldly castle, Madagascars Grandidier's baobabs line the dirt road between Morondava and Belon’i Tsiribihina in the Menabe region of western Madagascar.
+Towering above like massive pillars leading to an otherworldly castle, Madagascar's Grandidiers baobabs line the dirt road between Morondava and Belon’i Tsiribihina in the Menabe region of western Madagascar.
 The "Avenue of Baobabs," as it's known, is considered the most beautiful road in Madagascar.
 These massive ancients — many are over 800 years old with trunks over 150 feet around — create a scene so beautiful and unique that they attract visitors from across the globe.
-In addition to being truly majestic, Baobab trees are incredibly useful — their trunks can be tapped harmlessly for water during the dry season, their young leaves can be eaten in salad, and their fruits contain a nutritious pulp that is consumed across Africa as part of a popular summertime beverage.
+In addition to being truly majestic, Baobab trees share plentiful resources: their trunks can be tapped harmlessly for water during the dry season, their young leaves can be eaten in salad, and their fruits contain a nutritious pulp that is consumed across Africaas part of a popular summertime beverage.

 8. Dark Hedges, Northern Ireland

 This tunnel of beech trees found in County Antrim, Northern Ireland gives off some seriously spooky vibes.
 Planted back in the 18th century to impress visitors (welcome and unwelcome) approaching the Georgian mansion Gracehill House, they certainly make an impression.
-Taking their spooky nature to another level, the Dark Hedges are featured in HBO's Game of Thrones, where they represent the Kingsroad — the road leading from Kings Landing to Castle Black — which makes this fictional road sinister from beginning to end.
+Taking their spooky nature to another level, the Dark Hedges are featured in HBO's Game of Thrones, where they represent the Kingsroad — the road leading from Kings Landing to Castle Black — giving this fictional road sinister vibes from start to finish.

 9. Hoia-Baciu Forest, Romania